Filing a tax return is no fun at all, but getting the money from your tax return? Now that’s the good stuff.

 Their library isn’t just static, either.
 You can find their supportive community of over 200,000 people on Facebook.
 You can ask questions, share successes, and get advice.
-On top of that, their weekly email newsletter gives you tips and tricks on making the app fit your finances like a glove.
+On top of that, their weekly email newsletter gives tips and tricks to make the app fit your finances like a glove.

 YNAB doesn’t have tiered plans.
 You’ll pay one flat rate of $14.99 a month, and they offer a discount when you buy an annual subscription.
-The supportive community, free library, and excellent design all tie up into one must-have app for getting the hang of how to budget your tax return and your regular income.
+The supportive community, free library, and excellent design all tie up into one must-have app for budgeting your tax return and your regular income.

 Looking for a free budgeting app?
 Look no further than Mint.
-This free budgeting app comes from finance giant Intuit, the same company that owns TurboTax and Credit Karma.
+This free budgeting app comes from finance giant Intuit, which owns TurboTax and Credit Karma.
 And it’s absolutely loaded with free features.